MicrosoftDocs/Hololens/hololens/hololens-multiple-users.md

 Businesses often invest in many shared HoloLens devices.
 Security with HoloLens is flexible across the board, depending on your individual requirements.
 Here’s an example of a locked-down experience:

-The results are impressive.
-Even in the most sensitive environments, information sharing and visuals are unique to the end user’s eyes, so collaboration can thrive.
-HoloLens sharing brings new interactions, without risking unwarranted information disclosure.

 ## Share with multiple people, each using their own account